Akon City: Design

-The project is planned to have large skyscrapers, shopping malls, technology hub, music studios, "Senewood" production facilities, and eco-friendly tourist resorts.
+The project was planned to have large skyscrapers, shopping malls, technology hub, music studios, "Senewood" production facilities, and eco-friendly tourist resorts.

+Akon city was designed by 10 Design, an architectural rendering company with headquarters in Asia.

-Akon City's development is proposed to be a ten-year project with mixed-use development.
-Akon says that the city will be a smart city that is eco-friendly and will be powered by renewable energy, including solar power.
+Akon City's development was proposed to be a ten-year project with mixed-use development.
+Akon said that the city will be a smart city that is eco-friendly and will be powered by renewable energy, including solar power.
 It is a LEED-certified project.
-The project's stated primary goal is to stimulate the local economy and to create jobs for local workers.
-Akon City developers are Los Angeles–based KE International and Dubai-based Bakri & Associates Development Consultants.
-Hussein Bakri, the CEO of Bakri & Associates, is the lead architect.
+The project's stated primary goal was to stimulate the local economy and to create jobs for local workers.
+Akon City developers were Los Angeles–based KE International and Dubai-based Bakri & Associates Development Consultants.
+Hussein Bakri, the CEO of Bakri & Associates, was the lead architect.

 As originally announced, Akon City consisted of two phases of development.

 Phase 1: Proposed to be completed by 2023 is the construction of roads, a hospital campus, a shopping mall, residential estates, hotels, a police station, a school, a waste facility, parks, and a photovoltaic solar power plant.

+Only one building was started, the Akon City Welcome Center.
+It was not finished.

-Phase 2: The project is proposed to complete between 2024 to 2029.
+Phase 2: The project was proposed to complete between 2024 and 2029.

 In an October 2022 interview with DJ Vlad, Akon said that Phase 1 would open by 2026.

 Economy

-Akon envisions Akoin, a cryptocurrency which he founded, to be the central currency.
+Akon envisioned Akoin, a cryptocurrency which he founded, to be the central currency.
 The Central Bank of West African States, which regulates and issues Senegal's official currency, the CFA franc, described the use of an alternative currency as illegal.
 The Akoin cryptocurrency began trading in September 2021 at £0.23 (GBP), and as of December 2022, was worth £0.01.

 Akon raised funds for the project by selling Tokens of Appreciation (TOA) in a campaign that ended in October 2019; each $1 (USD) donated would be converted to up to four TOA, which would later convert to Akoin.
 Two years after the TOA campaign concluded, an administrator offered cash refunds for TOA; a year after that offer was made, no refunds have been issued.

 Controversy

-As of December 2022, the project has not begun construction.
-In September 2021, locals in Mbodiène cited the coronavirus pandemic as a possible cause for the delay.
-A local journalist in December 2022 visited the site and, apart from a foundation stone laid in a ceremony in 2020, found no sign of construction.
-Akon told the BBC, "It wasn't being managed properly.
-I take full responsibility for that."